Wander Franco: 2023: All-Star Game and restricted list

+Abuse charges

+In July 2024, Franco was charged in the Dominican Republic with sexual abuse, sexual exploitation of a minor and human trafficking, related to his sexual encounters with a 14-year-old girl.
+On June 26, 2025, Franco was found guilty and received a suspended sentence of two years in prison.
+On December 9, Franco's conviction was overturned and a new trial was ordered.
+The new trial was scheduled to begin on March 30, 2026.
+In May 2026, Franco was again found criminally responsible for psychological and sexual abuse of a minor, but was granted a judicial pardon from jail time due to being subjected to extortion by the victim's mother.

-Franco was reinstated to the 40-man roster by the Rays following the conclusion of the 2023 season, as administrative leave is only available in-season.
-After he was formally charged in July 2024, the Rays requested that he be placed back on the restricted list for failure to report.
-The terms of his bail theoretically allowed him to leave the Dominican Republic provided he returned to check in with authorities monthly, but immigration experts told The Athletic that it would have been all but impossible for him to enter the United States while the trial was underway.
+After he was formally charged, the Rays requested that he be placed back on the restricted list for failure to report.
+The terms of his bail theoretically allowed him to leave the Dominican Republic, provided he returned to check in with authorities monthly, but immigration experts told The Athletic that it would have been all but impossible for him to enter the United States while the trial was underway.
 He has remained on the restricted list ever since, and is thus not eligible for pay or accrued service time.

+In November 2024, while awaiting trial, Franco was arrested in San Juan de la Maguana after an altercation in which guns were drawn.
+He was charged with illegal possession of a handgun in June 2025.

-Franco was convicted in June 2025.
-The nature of the charges will make it prohibitively difficult for Franco to obtain an American work visa; he will remain on MLB's restricted list unless he can secure a visa.
-MLB's own investigation into Franco is still underway, and he could still be disciplined under MLB's domestic violence policy.
-Earlier, immigration experts told The Athletic that Franco would have had to be fully exonerated to have any realistic chance of getting a visa, and could have faced a permanent ban from ever entering the United States again if convicted on the most serious charges.
-Along similar lines, several immigration lawyers told the Tampa Bay Times that since Franco was convicted of a "crime involving moral turpitude," it would be all but impossible for him to enter the country unless he was fully exonerated on appeal.
+Franco was convicted in June 2025 and sentenced to a two-year suspended prison term on the condition that he not approach minors for sexual purposes.
+The nature of the charges make it prohibitively difficult for him to obtain an American work visa; he is expected to remain on MLB's restricted list unless he can secure a visa.
+Immigration experts told The Athletic that Franco would have had to be fully exonerated to have any realistic chance of getting a visa and could have faced a permanent ban from ever entering the United States again if convicted on the most serious charges.
+Along similar lines, several immigration lawyers told the Tampa Bay Times that since Franco was convicted of a "crime involving moral turpitude," it would be all but impossible for him to enter the U.S. unless he was fully exonerated on appeal.

-International career

-Franco represented the Dominican Republic in the 2023 World Baseball Classic.
-With Willy Adames and Jeremy Peña at shortstop, he instead played second base, splitting time with Ketel Marte.
-Over the course of nine at-bats in three games, Franco hit .222/.417/.222, leading the team in walks (along with Juan Soto) with three.

 Personal life

-Franco is the son of Wander Franco and Nancy Aybar, both from Baní, Dominican Republic.
-His father played minor league ball in the 1990s.
-His mother is the sister of Erick Aybar and Willy Aybar, both of whom played in Major League Baseball.
-His brothers, Wander Alexander Franco and Wander Javier Franco, played in the Houston Astros and San Francisco Giants organizations.
+Franco's parents are both from Baní, Dominican Republic.
+His father, also named Wander, played baseball.
+His mother is the sister of Erick Aybar and Willy Aybar, both of whom played in MLB.
+His brothers, Wander Alexander Franco and Wander Javier Franco, played in the Houston Astros and San Francisco Giants minor league systems.
+Franco dropped out of school after sixth grade to focus on baseball.

 Franco married his girlfriend after the 2021 MLB season.
-The pair have a son, Wander Samuel Franco Jr., born in late 2018, and have another son, born in 2022.
+They have two sons, born in late 2018 and 2022.

-On July 9, 2024, Franco was charged in the Dominican Republic with sexual abuse, sexual exploitation of a minor, and human trafficking.
-On November 10, while awaiting trial, Franco was arrested again in San Juan de la Maguana after an altercation in which guns were drawn.
-On June 26, 2025, Franco was found guilty and received a suspended sentence of two years in prison.